What trends create opportunities or risks in the European market for natural food additives?

 - Consider supplying organic ingredients.
 Look at organic farming criteria and organic certification requirements.
 For more information on scientific and technical research on organic farming visit Fibl.

 - Visit Ecovia Intelligence and IFOAM for more information on the organic food and drink market.
+These websites will give you a better understanding of market trends and developments.

 4. European producers are sourcing locally